-‘Move fast and break things?’
+‘Move fast and break things’?
 Judges are telling Trump to put them back together.

 A doctor barred from re-entering the U.S.

 Similar confusion broke out in Massachusetts last weekend when Dr. Rasha Alawieh, a Brown University assistant professor and kidney specialist living in the U.S. on a specialist worker visa, was denied entry into the country after a monthlong trip to her native Lebanon.
-Border Patrol agents stopped her after finding materials “sympathetic” to Hezbollah on her phone, according to court documents filed by the government this week.
+U.S. Customs and Border Protection agents stopped her after finding materials “sympathetic” to Hezbollah on her phone, according to court documents filed by the government this week.

 In the hours that followed, Judge Leo Sorokin issued an order that Dr. Alawieh was not to be moved without 48 hours’ notice pending a review of her case.
-But the next day, Border Patrol put her on a flight to Lebanon via Paris.
-The agents said that they had not heard about the court order when they did so, according to court filings.
+But the next day, she was put on a flight to Lebanon via Paris.
+Prosecutors said that CBP agents had not heard about the court order when they did so, according to court filings.

-“At no time would [U.S. Customs and Border Protection] not take a court order seriously,” a Border Patrol official wrote in a sworn declaration.
+“At no time would [U.S. Customs and Border Protection] not take a court order seriously,” a CBP official wrote in a sworn declaration.

 The government response in the TdA case has been different.
 In a hearing in that case on Monday, the government argued that Judge Boasberg lost jurisdiction over the El Salvador flights once they left U.S. airspace.